qutas/egh455_gui_example/INSTRUCTIONS.md

 ## Designing a custom GUI

 As previously mentioned, the file `example_window.ui` contains all of the inclusions and placment GUI elements for the application.
-To edit this easily, the program QT Designer can be used.
-Assuming you installed it earlier on in the process, you should be able to simple double click `example_window.ui` to open QT Desginer and begin editing the file.
+To edit this easily, the program Qt Creator/Designer can be used.
+Assuming you installed on of them earlier on in the process, you should be able to simple double click `example_window.ui` to open QT Desginer and begin editing the file.

 ![QT Designer Interaface](https://raw.githubusercontent.com/qutas/egh455_gui_example/master/qt_designer.png)